kadena-io/pact/docs/pact-reference.rst

 The ``cont`` payload allows for continuing or rolling back `pacts <#pacts>`__.
-This payload includes the following fields: the id of the pact involved, whether to rollback or continue the pact, the number of the step involved, and any step data needed.
-These payload fields have special constraints:
+This payload includes the following fields: the id of the pact involved, whether to rollback or continue the pact, the step number, and any step data needed.
+These payload fields have special
+constraints:

 -  The pact id is equivalent to the id of the transaction where the pact was instantiated from.

 -  Only one pact can be instantiated per transaction.

--  If the pact is being rolledback, the step number must correspond to step that just executed.
+-  If the pact is being rolled back, the step number must correspond to step that just executed.

 -  If the pact is being continued, the step number must correspond to one more than the step that just executed.

-Like the ``exec`` payload, the ``cont`` payload fields must also be encoded as strings.
-The `send <#send>`__ enpoint supports this payload type in the ``cmd`` field.
+Like the ``exec`` payload fields, the ``cont`` payload fields must also be encoded as strings.
+The `send <#send>`__ endpoint supports this payload type in the ``cmd`` field.
 The format of the JSON to be encoded is as follows.

 .. code:: javascript